MapRock/TimeMolecules/tutorials/probability_logic_ontology_data/readme.md

 ### Query Time Molecules

-A query is submitted to Time Molecules:
+A query is submitted to Time Molecules, one of the two "Ds" in PLOD (the other is the Semantic Layer):

 ```sql
 EXEC GetNextEventsForObservedEvent